Blackjacx/Columbus/README.md

   </a>
 </p>

-A country picker for iOS and tvOS with features you will only find distributed in many different country-picker implementations.
+A country picker for iOS, tvOS ad watchOS with features you will only find distributed in many different country-picker implementations.
 The following list highlights the most valuable features:
 - Filter countries by using the searchbar
 - Quickly find a country by using the indexbar on the right side
 - Select a country from the history of selected countries - `still in progress`